theonekeyg/librvdec/README.md

 ## Forking

-The library was designed with a goal to make adding (and modifying) instruction sets (and instruction types) as easy as possible.
+The library was designed with a goal to make adding/modifying instruction sets (and instruction types) as easy as possible.
 Which also makes it easy to fork the library to add specific RISC-V extensions, or reuse the design for other ISAs.